keneanung/nexus-event-bus/website/docs/api.md

 **event**: `string` - The name of the event to subscribe to.

-**callback**: `async function(object): void` - The callback to remove from the list of functions that are called when the event is called.
+**callback**: `async function(object): void` or `string` - The callback to remove from the list of functions that are called when the event is called.
+If a string is provided, it is assumed to be the name of the callback to remove instead.

 ### Description ###

 Removes the given function as a subscriber to the given event so it will not be called anymore when the event is raised.
 This has to be the same reference as the one given to `eventBus.subscribe`.
+If you do not want to keep the reference around, use the name of the callback instead.

 To unsubscribe from the "all events" list, use the special event name `*`.